-- Start our quick tour of Python, summarizing some material I think you saw in a previous course\. - I'll indicate where you can find more detailed coverage in Lutz (textbook) or in the online MCS 260 materials from my Fall 2020 course. - \ If I mention things today that are completely new to you, I'd like to know.
-Email or send a message in discord.
+- Start our quick tour of Python, summarizing some material I think you saw in a previous course\. - I'll indicate where you can find more detail in optional texts and the online MCS 260 materials from my Fall 2021 course. - \ If I mention things today that are completely new to you, please let me know afterward.